DEFRA/ffc-development-guide/standards/jenkins.md

 Secret values and sensitive configuration are not included in Jenkinsfiles, instead use either a parameter or environment variable.

 ## Credentials
 Jenkins credentials should only be used for Jenkins pipeline specific activities.
 They should not hold credentials relating to microservice configuration or deployment.
-These credentials should be sourced from Azure Key Vault or for files, a private Azure DevOps repository.
+These credentials should be sourced from Azure Key Vault or for files, a private Azure Repository.